 Note: A landlord demanding a money judgment from the tenant should replace the original Petition with the Petition (Eviction & Rent).

 Step 4 – Serve Court Papers to the Tenant

-A clerk of the court will arrange a trial date for the eviction and subsequently input this information on the Summons form.
+A clerk of the court will arrange a trial date for the eviction and subsequently provide this information on the Summons form.
 It will be the landlord’s responsibility to have copies of the Summons and Petition served to the tenant by the sheriff’s department or a private process server (the landlord cannot serve the papers).
 Depending on the policies of the court, the clerk will either submit both copies directly to the sheriff’s department for service or return them to the landlord.
 If the documents are returned, the landlord must make the proper arrangments to ensure the papers are served to the tenant.
-A service fee will be required either of the options mentioned above.
+A service fee will be required for either of the options mentioned above.

 Note: The Summons and Petition must be served to the tenant at least three (3) days before the trial.

 Step 5 – Go to Preliminary Trial

 Both parties must appear in court on the date and time scheduled by the clerk (this information is available on the Summons).
 Should the tenant fail to attend the trial, or if they admit to violating the lease or not paying rent, the judge will issue a judgment in favor of the landlord.
 However, if the tenant attends the trial and denies the allegations against them, a second trial will be scheduled for seven (7) to fourteen (14) days from the initial trial date.

 After hearing the cases presented by both parties at the second trial, the judge will make a ruling and issue a judgment.
 If the landlord wins the case, they will need to prepare a Writ of Restitution and file it with the court (the Writ will permit the sheriff’s department to forcibly remove the tenant from the premises).